avan06/PS4CheaterNeo/README.md

 - Ability to `copy and paste` hex values.
 - `Disassembler` current hex values and display.
 - Enter `assembler` and display as hex value.
+- Immediately show the changed position when `refreshing in the Hex editor`.
+- Support `auto refresh interval` when `Auto is enabled` in the `Hex editor`.(recommended for wired network, the current setting is every 2.5 seconds)

 ![hexeditor](assets/hexeditor1.webp)
 ![hexeditor](assets/hexeditor2.webp)